NRchoi/Ieightfish/README.md

 # Ieightfish
-#This is Ieightfish future company.
-I will upload the code and files here for expriment.
+#This is Ieightfish's future gaming studio.
+I will upload the code and files here for experimentation.
-Also, only me and my team mate can access this .
+Also, only my teammate can access this.
-I will focus on game delveloping and app delveloping.
+I will focus on game development and app development.
-These are my near future profoilo.
+These are my near-future profile.